Andrewgravity/alert-project/README.md

 - created a file sensor which looks for csv files in our dag folder
 - made two parallel tasks, one validates the first condition, the second one another accordingly
 - after the validation is complete, there can be no errors, or some errors found, that's why I've implemented the branchOperator which returns one of the next tasks as a result of a boolean expression.
 In it's turn, the boolean expression is passed to the task through the xcom.
-- in the end we can either have a notification that there are no errors or receive a email that there are actually some errors.
-We can also have both of outcomes, it depends on the data.
+- in the end we can either have a notification that there are no errors or receive an email using EmailOperator that there were actually errors found.
+We can also get both outcomes, it depends on the data we have.

 <h3>Note</h3>
 I didnt include the data.csv file for project size reasons(570mb).